roblox-compilers/rcc/README.md

 # rcc
 [![Windows & Ubuntu (Latest Build)](https://github.com/roblox-compilers/rcc/actions/workflows/compile.yml/badge.svg)](https://github.com/roblox-compilers/rcc/actions/workflows/compile.yml)<br/>
 Interface to install, update and configurate *roblox-py*. *qts*, *roblox-ts*, *roblox-c*, *roblox-cs*, and *roblox-kt* that allows you to use all the compilers at once with Rojo.

+> [!WARNING]
+> RCC V2 is actively being worked on, and will be switched to V2 when it is time.

 ***
 ## Usage
 ### `install`